 WHERE: Dick's Sporting Goods Park

 Denver's Dick's Sporting Goods Park has got one of the most popular jam bands in the world for three nights this summer.
-Phish have earned a wildly devoted following over the past 20 years, thanks to the guitar heroics of Trey Anastasio, an always-unpredictable live show and unparalleled instrumental interplay.
+Phish has earned a wildly devoted following over the past 20 years, thanks to the guitar heroics of Trey Anastasio, an always-unpredictable live show and unparalleled instrumental interplay.